ktsakalozos/bigtop/bigtop-deploy/juju/hadoop-kafka/README.md

 # Verifying

 ## Status
 The applications that make up this bundle provide status messages to indicate when they are ready:

     juju status

 This is particularly useful when combined with `watch` to track the on-going progress of the deployment:

-    watch -n 0.5 juju status
+    watch -n 2 juju status

 The message for each unit will provide information about that unit's state.
 Once they all indicate that they are ready, perform application smoke tests to verify that the bundle is working as expected.

 ## Smoke Test
-The charms for each core component (kafka, namenode, resourcemanager, and slave) provide a `smoke-test` action that can be used to verify the application is functioning as expected.
+The charms for each core component (namenode, resourcemanager, slave, kafka, and zookeeper) provide a `smoke-test` action that can be used to verify the application is functioning as expected.
 Note that the 'slave' component runs extensive tests provided by Apache Bigtop and may take up to 30 minutes to complete.
 Run the smoke-test actions as follows:

-    juju run-action kafka/0 smoke-test
     juju run-action namenode/0 smoke-test
     juju run-action resourcemanager/0 smoke-test
     juju run-action slave/0 smoke-test
+    juju run-action kafka/0 smoke-test
+    juju run-action zookeeper/0 smoke-test

 > **Note**: The above assumes Juju 2.0 or greater.
 If using an earlier version of Juju, the syntax is `juju action do <application>/0 smoke-test`.

 Watch the progress of the smoke test actions with:

-    watch -n 0.5 juju show-action-status
+    watch -n 2 juju show-action-status

 > **Note**: The above assumes Juju 2.0 or greater.
 If using an earlier version of Juju, the syntax is `juju action status`.